Vyral/jeff-van-nostran/_posts/2020-02-06-save-thousands-on-your-dream-home.md

 Once upon a time, there was a dream home in a very competitive market.
 Sound familiar?
 Buyers from far and wide rushed to get pre-approved letters, then submitted their offers.&nbsp;

-But one Realtor had a secret weapon; she referred her client to the best loan officer she knew—Jeff Van Nostran\!
+One Realtor had a secret weapon; she referred her client to the best loan officer she knew—Jeff Van Nostran\!
 Together, they created the right loan terms and submitted an offer that couldn’t be ignored.&nbsp;

 {% include pullquote.html %}